 Summary

-Finally, in the third part of the course we will look at the termination of civil wars and their legacy.
-First, we will study what factors explain their duration.
-Then, we will discuss peace agreements and post-conflict settlements.
-The second last session will look at the political, social and economic legacies of civil wars.
-The course will conclude with a simulation in which the students will take different roles in a civil war scenario.
+Moving forward to the third section, we will explore the termination of civil wars and their lasting impacts.
+Initially, we will examine the factors contributing to the duration of these conflicts.
+Subsequently, we will delve into peace agreements and post-conflict settlements.
+The second-to-last session will delve into the enduring political, social, and economic legacies left by civil wars.
+The course will culminate in a simulation where students will assume various roles in a civil war scenario, applying their knowledge to practical scenarios.

 Assessment